 Accreditation: Royal College of Physicians and Surgeons of Canada

-You will attain the necessary skills to contribute and oversee the operations of a state-of-the-art cytopathology laboratory at a medical, organization and procedural level.
+The training will provide you with the skills necessary to contribute to and oversee the operations of a modern cytopathology laboratory in Canada at a medical, organization and procedural level.

 More about education in Cytopathology